LucasAPayne/DnDCharacterGenerator/README.md

 # DnDCharacterGenerator
-Generates the information necessary for an offical Dungeons & Dragons 5th edition character sheet, randomly or through user input.
+Randomly generates the information necessary for an offical Dungeons & Dragons 5th edition character sheet.

 Note: This project has not yet reached its final form!
 Currently only generates some of the information.